StatistikStadtZuerich/sszvis/docs/guides/colors.md

 ## Divergent

 Divergent scales are used to compare data that has two extremes.
 These scales are designed to have the same brightness for the same input value.
-They come in two color variations: the valued (red-blue) variation is used for data that has negative-positive characteristics, the neutral (brown-green) variation is used in cases where no valuation is wanted.

 #### `sszvis.scaleDivVal()`